Hifdzullah/hifdzullah.io/README.md

     <br>
       - <p>In this project, I designed and created the class diagram, activity diagram, and use case diagram, and assisted in the development of a desktop application for the Tower of Hanoi game.</p>
-      - The game lets players move disks between rods following the classic rules, validates moves in real-time, updates the display, and detects completion, with optional undo, reset, and minimum moves features.
+      - <p>The game lets players move disks between rods following the classic rules, validates moves in real-time, updates the display, and detects completion,  with optional undo, reset, and minimum moves features.</p>
-      - The desktop application was developed using <b>object-oriented principles</b> and the <b>JavaFX library</b>, providing an interactive and visual interface to solve the classic puzzle.
+      - <p>The desktop application was developed using <b>object-oriented principles</b> and the <b>JavaFX library</b>, providing an interactive and visual interface to solve the classic puzzle.</p>
   <br>
      <img src ="img/Towerofhanoi.png"/>